brave-simpletons/tooling-for-developers/windows-terminal/README.md

 #### Manual setups

-From the windows-terminal directory of this repository, copy the file `.\themes\new-rebels.omp.json` to the oh-my-posh themes' directory.
+From the windows-terminal directory of this repository, copy the file `.\themes\new-rebels.omp.json` or `.\themes\rebel-unikorn.omp.json`to the oh-my-posh themes' directory.
 If you are using scoop, it's usually in `$env:userprofile\scoop\persist\oh-my-posh\themes`.
 But you can also use this command to know where to copy it: `scoop prefix oh-my-posh` :wink:

 Now, continue with the [Steps after the manual or scripted setup](#steps-after-the-manual-or-scripted-setup)